mramshaw/Alexa-Stuff/README.md

-Although there are many language options in terms of writing Lambda functions, in my opinion __Node.js__ is possibly the best choice at present - both for example code and support from the Lambda functions dashboard.
+Although there are many language options in terms of writing Lambda functions, in my opinion __Node.js__ is possibly the best choice at present - both for example code and support from the AWS Lambda functions dashboard.

 One problem with coding in the Cloud is the necessity to upgrade software according to a Cloud Provider's timetable.
-For instance, I received an email from Amazon on March 24th warning me that __Node.js version 6__ would be declared End-of-Life (EOL) on April 2019.
+For instance, I received an email from Amazon on March 24th warning me that __Node.js version 6__ would be declared End-of-Life (EOL) on April 2019 (this can be as simple as selecting a different Node.js runtime).

 As Node.js has the largest attack surface and greatest number of exploits of any modern language, this is actually good news.
 The roll-out is not too bad either: